devmachiine/npm-ffun/README.md

 ## Detail

+### draw

-Module `draw` takes single function, that returns source code for a given path or url
+Takes single function, that returns source code for a given path or url, and returns a Promise(function)

+### cache-barrel

-Module `cache` searches an in-memory cache for a function, otherwise it checks the disk to find the code, and otherwise fetches the data from the web.
+A function that searches an in-memory cache for a function, otherwise it checks the disk _(eg `./shelf`)_ to find the code, and otherwise fetches the data from the web.
 The disk and memory caches are subsequently updated to cache values as they are retrieved from lower levels.

+Each function saved on disk is saved in it's own file, similar to the remote dependency drawn from the web.
+If multiple remote functions were saved in the same file(s) instead, they would cause many changes in those files over the life of a project (git history), and make remote dependency resolution for those functions substantially more difficult to track and manage effectively.